Thin-film solar cell: a-Si technology

 In 2012, ECD solar, once one of the world's leading manufacturer of amorphous silicon (a-Si) technology, filed for bankruptcy in Michigan, United States.
 Swiss OC Oerlikon divested its solar division that produced a-Si/μc-Si tandem cells to Tokyo Electron Limited.

 Other companies that left the amorphous silicon thin-film market include DuPont, BP, Flexcell, Inventux, Pramac, Schuco, Sencera, EPV Solar, NovaSolar (formerly OptiSolar) and Suntech Power that stopped manufacturing a-Si modules in 2010 to focus on conventional silicon solar panels.
 In 2013, Suntech filed for bankruptcy in China.
-In August 2013, the spot market price of thin-film a-Si and a-Si/µ-Si dropped to €0.36 and €0.46, respectively (about $0.50 and $0.60) per watt.
+In August 2013, the spot market price of thin-film a-Si and a-Si/μ-Si dropped to €0.36 and €0.46, respectively (about $0.50 and $0.60) per watt.

 Thin film solar on metal roofs

-With the increasing efficiencies of thin film solar, installing them on metal roofs has become cost competitive with traditional Monocrystalline and Polycrystalline solar cells.
+With the increasing efficiencies of thin film solar, installing them on standing seam metal roofs has become cost competitive with traditional Monocrystalline and Polycrystalline solar cells.
 The thin film panels are flexible and run down the standing seam metal roofs and stick to the metal roof with Adhesive, so no holes are needed to install.
 The connection wires run under the ridge cap at the top of the roof.
-Efficiency ranges from 10-18% but only costs about $2.00-$3.00 per watt of installed capacity, compared to Monocrystalline which is 17-22% efficient and costs $3.00-$3.50 per watt of installed capacity.
+Efficiency ranges from 10 to 18% but only costs about $2.00-$3.00 per watt of installed capacity, compared to Monocrystalline which is 17-22% efficient and costs $3.00-$3.50 per watt of installed capacity.
 Thin film solar is light weight at 7-10 ounces per square foot.
-Thin film solar panels last 10-20 years but have a quicker ROI than traditional solar panels, the metal roofs last 40-70 years before replacement compared to 12-20 years for an asphalt shingle roof.
+Thin film solar panels last 10–20 years but have a quicker ROI than traditional solar panels, the metal roofs last 40–70 years before replacement compared to 12–20 years for an asphalt shingle roof.

+Cost

+In 1998, scientists at the National Renewable Energy Laboratory predicted that production of thin-film PV systems at a cost of $50 per m2 could someday be possible, which would make them extremely economically viable.
+At this price, thin-film PV systems would yield return on investment of 30% or greater.

+To help achieve this goal, in 2022 the National Renewable Energy Laboratory began administering the Cadmium Telluride Accelerator Consortium (CTAC) with the objective of enabling thin-film efficiencies above 24% with a cost below 20 cents per Watt by 2025, followed by efficiencies above 26% and cost below 15 cents per Watt by 2030.